dmgiangi/brewer-hub/README.md

 # brewer-hub
 Backend project that allow to get information about beers trough public API

+## Credits
+this repo is a porting of [punkapi-server](https://github.com/sammdec/punkapi-server) of [sammdec](https://github.com/sammdec) in java Spring.\
+Other credit are available in the [CREDITS.md](https://github.com/dmgiangi/brewer-hub/blob/master/CREDITS.md) file

 ## Documentation
 the documentation of the API can be found [here](https://dmgiangi.github.io/brewer-hub/).